colabottles/toddl/posts/a-month-at-knowbility.md

 > Mar 31 Knowbility Offer Letter of Employment

 I got to say, I "bricked" in my pants figuratively.
 I had to contain myself from fist-pumping and jumping up and down, screaming and celebrating.
-I maintained my composure, acted as if nothing had happened, got my food, went home and then I completely game unglued and went bonkers.
+I maintained my composure, acted as if nothing had happened, got my food, went home and then I completely came unglued and went bonkers.
 Jumping, fist-pumping, celebrating, even dancing at age fifty, yeah I did it.
 I earned it.

 > We finally did it.
 Wow.